Southern Rhodesia Act 1965: Effect

-The first use of the Act was when the Queen issued an Order-in-Council to suspend the Southern Rhodesian Constitution and legally sacked the Rhodesian Front government.
-This gave formal effect to Governor Sir Humphrey Gibbs dismissing the Rhodesian Front government within hours of the UDI, acting on orders from Whitehall.
+The first use of the act was when the Queen issued an Order-in-Council to suspend the Southern Rhodesian Constitution and dismiss the Rhodesian Front government under the Crown's reserve powers.
+This gave formal effect to Governor Sir Humphrey Gibbs sacking the Rhodesian Front government for treason within hours of the UDI.

-The Act was intended to show that the British Government alone had authority in Southern Rhodesia in theory.
-However, in practice, the act was largely ignored in Rhodesia and the government continued to meet as they considered that it was in violation of the constitutional convention that Westminster did not legislate for Southern Rhodesia.
-Additionally, it maintained that "in view of the new [Rhodesian] constitution" adopted as an annex to the UDI, the Crown's reserve power to sack the government no longer existed.
+The act was intended to show that the British Government alone had authority in Southern Rhodesia in theory.
+However, in practice, the act was largely ignored in Rhodesia and the government continued to meet as they considered that it was in violation of the constitutional convention that Westminster did not legislate for Southern Rhodesia without their consent.
+Additionally, it maintained that "in view of the new [Rhodesian] constitution" adopted as an annex to the UDI, the Crown "no longer had any executive powers in Rhodesia", and its reserve power to sack the government no longer existed.

 The Rhodesian Front government initially maintained allegiance to Queen Elizabeth II.
 It attempted to reconstitute Rhodesia as a Commonwealth realm, recognising Elizabeth as Queen of Rhodesia.
-Prime Minister Ian Smith even went as far as advising the Queen to appoint a Governor-General as her representative in Rhodesia, acting on his claimed prerogatives as Her Majesty's Rhodesian Prime Minister.
-However, Queen Elizabeth II turned down this "purported advice."
+Prime Minister Ian Smith even went as far as advising the Queen to appoint his deputy, Clifford Dupont, as Governor-General to act as her viceregal representative in Rhodesia.
+While Smith was asserting his claimed prerogatives as Her Majesty's Rhodesian Prime Minister, Elizabeth no longer recognised Smith's authority and turned down his "purported advice."
 Ultimately, in 1970, Rhodesia unilaterally declared itself a republic after the Queen refused to recognise the title as legal.
+On the basis of the Act, Whitehall maintained that Gibbs was Elizabeth's sole legitimate representative in (Southern) Rhodesia, and hence the only lawful authority in the area.

 In 1978, when Southern Rhodesia proposed an Internal Settlement to instigate black majority rule, the United Nations rejected it.
-The Act was repealed by the Zimbabwe Act 1979 after Rhodesia voluntarily returned to its former status as a British colony in order for multiracial elections and internationally recognised independence as Zimbabwe.
+The act was repealed by the Zimbabwe Act 1979 after Rhodesia voluntarily returned to its former status as a British colony in order for multiracial elections and internationally recognised independence as Zimbabwe.